OfficeDev/office-js-docs-pr/docs/tutorials/powerpoint-tutorial-new.md

 ## Introduction

-This tutorial teaches you how to build an PowerPoint task pane add-in that adds the [Bing](https://www.bing.com) photo of the day to a slide, adds text to a slide, gets slide metadata, and navigates between slides.
-If you run into any issues along the way, please [let us know](https://github.com/OfficeDev/office-js-docs-pr/issues).
+This tutorial teaches you how to build an PowerPoint task pane add-in.
+In this tutorial, you'll use Visual Studio to create an add-in that:

+> [!div class="checklist"]
+> Adds the [Bing](https://www.bing.com) photo of the day to a slide
+> Adds text to a slide
+> Gets slide metadata
+> Navigates between slides

 ## Prerequisites